telerik/kendo-ui-core/docs/AngularJS/notes-on-ng-repeat.md

     </script>
 ```

-## `k-ng-delay` Workaround
+## `k-ng-delay` Approach

-If generating content with the data-source is not desired, a possible workaround of the behavior may be implemented using the `k-ng-delay` configuration option.
+If generating content with `DataSource` is not desired, a possible workaround of the behavior may be implemented using the `k-ng-delay` configuration option.

 > **Important**
-> The approach is not recommended, and has some side effects, like FOUC and decreased performance.
+> The approach is not recommended and has some side effects, such as FOUC (flash of unstyled content), and decreased performance.

-### TabStrip With Directives and Delayed Initialization
+###### Example - TabStrip with directives and delayed initialization

 ```html
 <div id="example" ng-app="KendoDemos">